IBM/pwa-lit-template/README.md

 - `server`: contains the logic to serve the application.
 And is where you are going to create your `dist/` folder containing the bundle of your application.
 - `src`
   - `components`: contains your custom Web Components.
 Inside this folder you will find the `app-index.ts` file, main root of your application following the PRPL patern.
-  - `config`: stores the configuration (handles the environment at the build time).
   - `helpers`: contains two interesting features: `PageElement` and `html-meta-manager`.
 Go more in-depth with them [here](#create-a-new-page).
   - `pages`: where you create the pages for your application.
   - `router`: where you create the routes for your application.
+  - `config.ts`: stores the configuration (handles the environment at the build time).
 - `index.html`: the application entry point.

 ## Guides